gwDistSys20/gwDistSys20.github.io/hw3/hw3.md

   1. Make sure your code doesn't have any extraneous outputs and matches the requirements above.
 Remember to remove any intermediate files and the compiled binary file.
 You can modify [.gitignore](https://git-scm.com/docs/gitignore) file to intentionally ignore these files.
 Your repository will be graded in part on its cleanliness.
   2. Commit and Push your code, check the github interface to be sure it is there
   3. (**IMPORTANT**) Go to the Issues page of your repository and create a new issue titled `Raft Submission` with the following information:
-  * Your team name and members
+  * Your name
   * If any aspects of your code are incomplete or not working, you should explain which parts have a problem.
   * Then tag the graders in the issue using their github usernames (`@HuadongHu and @freebyron`).

 **Important:** As with all assignments, it is an academic integrity violation to share your code with other students or to get a solution (full or partial) from another source.
-Since teams may be submitting their code at different times, it is extra important to keep your code to yourself!
+Since students may be submitting their code at different times, it is extra important to keep your code to yourself!

-**Late Policy:** Late submissions will lose 5 points (out of 100) per 24 hour period after the deadline (i.e., submitting one hour late is -5, submitting 25 hours late is -10, etc).
-If you make any commits to your repository after the deadline, the submission will be considered late unless you have already coordinated this with the instructors.
+**Late Policy:** This assignment cannot be submitted late.

 > **Acknowledgments:** This assignment is adapted from the MIT 6.824 Distributed Systems course, which was developed by Robert Morris, Frans Kaashoek, and Nickolai Zeldovich.